kings-cs/CS380-F17-MaloneySean/README.md

    Blur: Blurs all pixels of the current image.

    Blur (Parallel): Blurs all pixels of the current image, computed via parallel.

+   Mosaic: Creates a Mosaic image based off a give number of tile points.

+   Mosaic (Parallel): Creates a Mosaic image based off a give number of tile points, computed in parallel.

+   Histogram Equalization: Performs a Histogram Equalization on a blurry image.

+   Histogram Equalization (Parallel): Performs a Histogram Equalization on a blurry image, computed in parallel.

+   Histogram Equalization (Atomic Parallel): Performs a Histogram Equalization on a blurry image, computed in parallel and uses atomic operations in the computation of the Histogram.

    A separate panel at the bottom of the main window contains additional zoom controls and a device selector.
 Here, the current level of zoom is displayed and to the left of this text are buttons labeled as + and -.
 The + will zoom in the picture by 10% and the - will zoom out by 10%.
 If the current level of zoom is not divisible of 10, these buttons will move to the nearest divisible number by 10 in the desired direction.